o2caledonie/AudeSigura_7_07012021/README.md

 ### From within the "back" directory: ###

 1) run `npm install`
-2) add the configuration of your database in the 'config/config.json' file
+2) add the configuration of your database in the 'config/config.json' file and add a key in the '.env' file.
 3) run the following commands to set up the database as well as the tables :
 `npx sequelize-cli db:create`
 `npx sequelize-cli db:migrate`